Skip to content

 Escalating a thread

-2. Click the Escalate button at the bottom of the thread, beneath the composer
+To escalate, just click the Escalate button at the bottom of the Thread page, under the composer:

 image.png